adrfantini/ncspiR/README.md

 #================= DESCRIPTION =================#
 ncspiR.R version 0.3.0 from Adriano Fantini (afantini@ictp.it)

-Script to calculate the SPI index from a monthly netCDF file containing precipitation data.
+Script to calculate the SPI (SPEI) index from a monthly netCDF file containing precipitation (water balance) data.
 Input file MUST be monthly.
 Does everything in memory, so make sure your dataset fits in memory!
  Very few checks are performed, so also make sure you know what you are doing.
  Input files must follow the CF Conventions >= 1.5 (http://cfconventions.org/).